Put a Stop to Internal Theft

 - Attitude—Some employees may think the company “owes” them something or may not see their actions as an act of theft.
 They may also see theft from a large organization as a relatively harmless crime since they aren’t stealing directly from an individual and they believe the organization can absorb the loss.

 How can I detect or discourage theft?

 - Know your employees.
 Order applicant background checks for positions that handle cash, and make sure they comply with federal and state regulations.
-For help, see Background Checks: What Employers Need to Know from the Federal Trade Commission.
 You have less control over vendors, but consider keeping a log of approved vendor names, payment details and visits recorded by employees.
 This helps your staff keep unauthorized people out of your sensitive areas and provides a reference for which accounts are cash on delivery.

 - Advertise your awareness.
 If you have a closed-circuit television (CCTV) system, you should be spot checking recordings regularly.
 To let employees know you’re reviewing video (and deter theft that might occur when they think video isn’t being reviewed), find on-camera instances of employees doing good work and pay them a compliment in front of others.

 - Monitor vendor activities.
 Consider creating a schedule to let your employees know when to expect specific vendors.
 When a vendor arrives, have a manager check them in and verify the inventory being delivered matches the invoice.
 Don’t be afraid to open boxes and look inside.
 You can also ask vendors to flatten boxes before they leave to ensure they are empty on the way out of your facility.